moroz/moroz.dev/content/blog/set-up-postgresql-and-migrations-in-asp-net-web-forms.md

     winget install --id=PostgreSQL.PostgreSQL.17 -e
     ```

     The installation may take several minutes due to the way Windows Defender scans all new files upon creation.
-You may also install PostgreSQL inside [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install).
+Alternatively, you may install PostgreSQL inside [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install).

 * [Visual Studio 2022](https://visualstudio.microsoft.com/) is necessary to generate and run database migrations.
-Other that that, it's a pretty bad IDE, so I usually edit code in...
+Other than that, it's a pretty bad IDE, so I usually edit code in&hellip;
 * [JetBrains Rider](https://www.jetbrains.com/rider/).
 You may stick to Visual Studio if you insist, but Rider is easier to use.
 * [Git](https://git-scm.com/).
 You may install Git on Windows using the following command:
     ```powershell
     winget install Git.Git
     ```
 * [PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.5) 7 or later.
 Note that the version of PowerShell that comes bundled with Windows 11 is 5.x, and behaves differently from PowerShell 7.
+You may install the latest PowerShell using the following command:
+    ```powershell
+    winget install --id Microsoft.PowerShell --source winget
+    ```
+    In the Windows Terminal application, PowerShell 7 will appear as just _PowerShell_, and PowerShell 5.x will appear as _Windows PowerShell_.

 <figure>
 <img src="/images/asp.net/powershell.png" alt="" />